María Teresa de Vallabriga: Later life

 In 1785, she became a widow.
 Eight days after the death of her spouse, the king deprived Maria Teresa the custody of her children and entrusted them to Francisco Lorenzana in Toledo.
 Between 1785 and 1792, María Teresa lived at the Arenas de San Pedro estate.
 During this period, she was described as mentally weak, which was probably a reference to a depression.

 In 1792, María Teresa was given permission to live where she liked.
 She visited her children in Toledo, and then left for her home city of Zaragoza.
-When her daughter married Manuel Godoy in 1797, her children were granted the right to their father's name Bourbon and several priviligies, and in 1802, María Teresa was granted the privilege to use the royal crest on her carriage.
+When her daughter married Manuel Godoy in 1797, her children were granted the right to their father's name Bourbon and several privileges, and in 1802, María Teresa was granted the privilege to use the royal crest on her carriage.

 When the French invaded Spain in 1808 María Teresa de Vallabriga fled to Mallorca where she lived until 1814.
 She lived her last years in Zaragoza.

 Goya made several notable paintings of María Teresa de Vallabriga.